 Fixed-Rate Mortgage

-The type of loan in which the interest rate will not change for the entire term of the loan.
+A fixed-rate mortgage is a loan where the interest rate stays the same for the entire term of the loan.

 Fixture

-Personal property attached to the land in such a way as to be considered part of the real property.
+A fixture is personal property that's attached to land or a building in such a way that it's considered part of the property, like a built-in bookshelf.

 Flood Insurance

-Insurance that protects homeowners against losses from a flood; if a home is located in a flood plain, the lender will usually require flood insurance before approving a loan.
+Flood insurance protects against losses from flooding.
+If a home is in a flood-prone area, the lender will usually require this insurance.

 For Sale By Owner (FSBO)

-A home that the owner is selling without the help of a real estate professional.
+A home for sale by owner (FSBO) is a property that the owner is selling without using a real estate agent.

 Foreclosure